IPP 4 – Data Security

 The type and amount of the personal information

 The amount of information may also be a factor for organisations to consider when deciding if their ‘steps’ were reasonable.
 This is also a relevant consideration when deciding whether or not to notify an individual their information has been compromised.
 The amount of personal information held by an organisation that could potentially be the subject of a security breach could also affect the severity of the impact on the individual.
-If the amount of personal information can build a detailed profile of an individual, the risk of harm caused by a breach will be greater, for example, by identity theft.
+If the amount of personal information can build a detailed profile of an individual, the risk of harm caused by a breach will be greater, for example, through identity theft.
 If the information is such that it can be linked with other information to draw a detailed picture about an individual, this may also heighten the value of the information.

 The nature of the organisation and difficulty of implementing the ‘step’